Best Running Shoes

 The “barefoot” shoes option is not an answer for everyone such as people with abnormalities of structure or people who impact the ground hard and require cushion, but they still may work great for active people who are light on their feet and only flat-footed (or only need orthotics for non-sport activities such as work, going out).
 While they reduce stress on the shins and knees, however, barefoot running (especially when your form is only being on the balls of your feet) shifts a lot of that stress to the ankles and calves.
 It is important to not land hard, especially solely on the balls of your feet.
 And work your way up, should only be doing barefoot at 10% of the distance you normally run at first; injuries can happen if pushing oneself too hard while wearing a new type of shoes.

-Vibram Fivefingers (all-terrain/weather) [Amazon Search].
-One-color leather Vibrams (brown or black) are classy ie KSO Trek / Speed LR / Flow (neoprene instead of leather) but they are discontinued.
-Some nice looking models include the Speed XC that has some yellow: Amazon.
-If you are okay with non-leather: [Non-Leather KSO Evo Men’s on Amazon, Non-Leather KSO Evo Women’s, Non-Leather Treksport Women’s, Non-Leather KSO Women’s]
+[Vibram Closeout].
+One-color leather Vibrams (brown or black) are more muted and subtle, instead of attracting lots of attention, e.g. KSO Trek [Amazon Search].
+If you are okay with non-leather: [Non-Leather KSO Evo Men’s on Amazon, Non-Leather KSO Evo Women’s, Non-Leather Treksport Men’s, Non-Leather KSO Women’s]

 Barefoot Shoes (Tighter Feeling):

-Vivobarefoot (can fit inserts in these, EVO better than Stealth and the One) [Amazon Search].
-Merrell Flux Glove or Vapor Glove are great but not durable (Trail Glove and Flux Glove are too stiff)
+Vivobarefoot Primus Trail $145 (can fit inserts in these, EVO better than Stealth and the One) [Amazon Search].
+Note: Trail FG has the cushioning, while Trail SG only has a thin wall on the back.
+Merrell Flux Glove or Vapor Glove are great but not durable (Trail Glove and Flux Glove are too stiff).
+Xero Prio doesn’t look that great.
+Skora Fit has more padding to the upper and cushioning to the outsole, than the Vapor Glove, and doesn’t look great.

 Barefoot Shoes (More sneaker-like, less tight):